alaindeseine/veml6030/README.md

 * **gain** : The gain value used for reading
 * **integrationTime** : the integration time (in ms) used for reading
 * **autocalibrate** : Inditate if in autocalibration mode (true) or not (false)
 * **retry** : Number of measures done.
-If autocalibration mode this nuber is > 1 due to gain and integration time adjustments.
+If autocalibration mode this number is > 1 due to gain and integration time adjustments.

 Sample object: